This information applies to pages in the CSUN template system.Windows-press ALT + an access key. Macintosh-press CTRL + an access key.

 Step 2: The student is required to return to IESC to pick up the documents and bring the following:

 The Foreign Student Advisor will put together the packet and then the student is required to mail it to the appropriate USCIS lockbox.

 When mailing documents by U.S. Post Office--Use Certified Mail Return Receipt and mail to:

 When mailing documents by Express Mail or Courier Service, mail to:

 1820 E. Skyharbor Circle S.

 If you are currently working and living outside of California, your OPT application should be mailed to a different address.
 Please refer to the I-765 instructions at www.uscis.gov.

-Please contact IESC at (818) 677-3053 or email a Foreign Student Advisor for questions and/or clarifications:
+Please contact IESC at (818) 677-3053 or email your Foreign Student Advisor for questions and/or clarifications.